The brides favorite color: A butter yellow beachside wedding

 The Overall Vibe

-This wedding was a masterclass in intentional cohesion.
+This wedding was a masterclass in intentional cohesion and the brides personality.
 From Town Hall to The Western Green, every element felt connected: woven textures, soft citrus tones, and effortless elegance layered together in a way that felt distinctly 30A.

 Romantic but not fussy.
 Playful but not loud.
 Coastal without cliché.